otacke/H5PExtractor/readme.md

 ### Open issues:
 - Implement handling of target and scope where needed
 - Add option to display answers for questions
+- Support H5P theming scheduled to be released late in 2025.